-The Violence Prevention Office promotes awareness of the realities of dating violence, sexual assault, and stalking.
-The program also provides education and training for students, faculty and staff concerning these topics.
-Additionally, the program serves as a resource for victims and as a liaison between university departments and local resource groups.
+The Violence Prevention Office promotes awareness of the realities of dating violence, sexual assault and stalking.
+The office also provides education and training for students, faculty and staff concerning these topics.
+Additionally, it serves as a resource for victims and as a liaison between university departments and local resource groups.

-The Green Dot strategy is a comprehensive approach to violence prevention that capitalizes on the power of peer and cultural influence across all levels of the socio-ecological model.
-Informed by social change theory, the model targets all community members as potential bystanders, and seeks to engage them, through awareness, education, and skills-practice, in proactive behaviors that establish intolerance of violence as the norm, as well as reactive interventions in high-risk situations – resulting in the ultimate reduction of violence.
+The Green Dot strategy is a comprehensive approach to violence prevention that capitalizes on the power of peer and cultural influence across all socioeconomic levels.
+Informed by social change theory, the model targets all community members as potential bystanders and seeks to engage them, through awareness, education and skills practice, in proactive behaviors that establish intolerance of violence as the norm, as well as reactive interventions in high-risk situations – resulting in the ultimate reduction of violence.

-Visualize for a moment that unforgettable image of small red–dots spreading across a computer generated map of the US‚ symbolizing the spread of some terrible epidemic – with each tiny red dot representing an individual case.
-With disturbing speed‚ the three or four single dots multiply and spread until the whole map emits a red glow comprised of a zillion tiny dots.
+Visualize for a moment that unforgettable image of small red dots spreading across a computer-generated map of the U.S.‚ symbolizing the spread of some terrible epidemic – with each tiny red dot representing an individual case.
+With disturbing speed‚ the three or four single dots multiply and spread until the whole map emits a red glow composed of a zillion tiny dots.

 The power of Green Dot is simple: Red dots bad.
 Green dots good.
 You decide.

 “The world is a dangerous place to live, not because of the people who are evil, but because of the people who don’t do anything about it.”